 “The rule for spouse contributions started back in 2010, but it’s amazing how few people actually know about it.
 There is definitely a lack of awareness about it.
 Raising a child is hard work, but it’s unpaid, so it does make sense for the ‘bread-winner’ in the family to help by making contributions into the primary carer’s superannuation.

 “Running the numbers for your own circumstance might be different to someone else’s though.
 If you’re really good with numbers you could give it a go yourself, but as adviser’s we review your personal and financial situation taking into account all the life events and develop a plan to help you achieve your goals.
 Not just that, but we’ve got some pretty fancy tools to help run the numbers quickly and accurately to save you time and hassle.”

 Are you ready to get wiser with your wealth?

 1. Use this online retirement income simulator:

 This calculator is a great starting point to get an idea of how much impact putting a little bit of money in your super now can make.

 2. Find out more:

 There are some great resources that can help you to improve your financial literacy.
 The MoneySmart website has been put together by the Australian Securities and Investments Commission and it’s pretty great.
 It explains some of the complex financial terms in easy-to-understand ways.
 There’s also ASFA’s SuperGuru for super-specific advice.
-And for those peachy-keen among you, try the 10 Thousand Girl online money management course – just sign up to their 12-week Money Makeover.

 3. Contact a financial adviser: